tarantool/doc/doc/dev_guide/internals/box_protocol.rst

                               MP_MAP

 They only differ in the allowed set of keys and values.
 The key defines the type of value that follows.
-If a body has no keys, the entire msgpack map for the body may be missing.
-Such is the case, for example, for a <ping> request. ``schema_id`` may be absent in the request's header, meaning that there will be no version checking, but it must be present in the response.
+In a request, the body map can be absent.
+Responses will contain it anyway even if it is a ``PING``. ``schema_id`` may be absent in the request's header, meaning that there will be no version checking, but it must be present in the response.
 If ``schema_id`` is sent in the header, then it will be checked.

 .. _box_protocol-authentication: